-Chemistry with French Chemistry with French (With Integrated Year Abroad) Chemistry is an exciting central science.
-All our degree programmes will give you a thorough theoretical and practical training, taking you from the fundamentals to cutting-edge research-level topics including drug design, materials, nanotechnology and catalysis.
+Chemistry with French Chemistry with French (With Integrated Year Abroad)

+Chemistry is an exciting central science.
+All of our degree programmes will give you a thorough theoretical and practical training, taking you from the fundamentals to cutting-edge research-level topics including drug design, materials, nanotechnology and catalysis.

-- Friendly and close-knit School that is consistently highly ranked amongst UK Chemistry departments. - Flexible degree structure with an opportunity to specialise in Materials Chemistry or Medicinal Chemistry. - Opportunity to gain research experience in both industrial and academic environments through both an external placement and final year research project as part of the same degree. - Practical training in award-winning, state-of-the-art teaching laboratories.
+- Chemistry at St Andrews is ranked first in the UK in the Guardian University Guide 2024. - Friendly and close-knit School that is consistently highly ranked amongst UK Chemistry departments. - Flexible degree structure with an opportunity to specialise in Materials Chemistry or Medicinal Chemistry. - Opportunity to gain research experience in both industrial and academic environments through both an external placement and final year research project as part of the same degree. - Practical training in award-winning, state-of-the-art teaching laboratories.

-Chemistry at St Andrews offers you a unique experience blending education in state-of-the-art science facilities while enjoying the traditions of an ancient university.
+Chemistry at St Andrews offers you a unique experience which blends education in state-of-the-art science facilities with the traditions of an ancient university.
 As an undergraduate Chemistry student, you will have frequent contact with world-class academics, and we pride ourselves on the personal and flexible nature of our programmes.

 You will be introduced to key concepts in inorganic, organic and physical chemistry, developing core knowledge and important skills.
 Teaching includes lectures, tutorials, workshops and laboratory-based practical classes.
-The diversity of topics in the three branches include:
+The diversity of topics include: